-The reason we use weights of the edge (pm, um) between a vertex and its parent vertex as references when mapping a vertex of ttm to ttc is that edges in ttm represents triangle adjacency in the original graph tto.
-Since edge weight in ttm represents minimum edge trussniss in the corresponding triangle in tto and ttm is a maximum spanning tree, the weight of edge (pm, um) limits the highest trussness of a k-truss community um’s representing edge can belongs to.
+The reason we use weights of the edge (pm, um) between a vertex and its parent vertex as references when mapping a vertex of ttm to ttc, is that edges in ttm represents triangle adjacency in the original graph tto.
+Since edge weight in ttm represents minimum edge trussness in the corresponding triangle in tto and ttm is a maximum spanning tree, the weight of edge (pm, um) limits the highest trussness of a k-truss community, to which the um’s representing edge can belong.

-For each vertex of ttm, searching the ancestor super-vertex in ttc of its parent vertex in ttm takes O(kmax) time, where
+For each vertex of ttm, searching the ancestor super-vertex (in ttc) of its parent vertex in ttm takes O(kmax) time, where

 kmax is the highest trussness of k-truss communities in tto.
-Since the index construction process is a BFS on a maximum spanning tree with O( Eo ) vertices, the total construction time is O(kmax Eo ).
-As each vertex in ttc represents a k-truss community in tto, and ttc is a forest, the algorithm takes O( Co ) space and the index size is O( Co ), where Co is number of communities in tto.
+Since, the index construction process is a BFS on a maximum spanning tree with O( Eo ) vertices, the total construction time is O(kmax Eo ).
+As each vertex in ttc represents a k-truss community in tto and ttc is a forest, the algorithm takes O( Co ) space and the index size is O( Co ), where Co is the number of communities in tto.